Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Introduction

 which satisfies

-where $N=N(d,\alpha,p)>0$. \end{theorem}
+where $N=N(d,\alpha,\gamma, p)>0$. \end{theorem}

-Theorem \ref{thm0} is a special case of Theorems \ref{para-main.theorem} and \ref{elli-main.theorem} below, in which more general equations with variable coefficients and estimates in weighted Sobolev spaces with Muckenhoupt weights are considered.
+Theorem \ref{thm0} is a special case of Theorems \ref{para-main.theorem} and \ref{elli-main.theorem} below, in which more general equations with measurable coefficients and estimates in weighted mixed-norm Sobolev spaces with $A_p(\mu_2)$-Muckenhoupt weights are considered, where $\mu_2(s) =s^{\gamma_0}, s >0,$ with $\gamma_0 \in (-1, 1-\alpha]$.
 We refer the reader to Section \ref{sec2} for the definitions of function spaces and strong solutions.
-A novelty of the above result is that when $\alpha<0$ our weight $x_d^{\gamma}$ is not an $A_p$-Muckenhoupt weight as usually required in the theory of weighted estimates.
+A novelty of Theorem \ref{thm0} is that our weight $x_d^{\gamma}$ is in general not an $A_p(\bR, dx)$-Muckenhoupt weight as usually required in the theory of weighted estimates.
+Observe that we do not have the control of the $L_p$-norm of $D_d^2u$ as usual, but instead we control the $L_p$-norm of $D_d^2 u +\alpha x_d^{-1}D_du$.
+See an intuitive reason for this fact in the paragraph containing \eqref{ODE.exple} below, and also Lemma \ref{s-W-2-p.constant.eqn} and Remark \ref{rm-47}.
 When $\alpha=\gamma=0$, the estimates \eqref{eq1.11} and \eqref{eq1.11b} are the classical Calder\'{o}n-Zygmund estimates for the Laplace and heat equations in the half space.
 When $\alpha =0$, weighted estimates similar to these in Theorem \ref{thm0} were first obtained in \cite{K99}, and the necessity of such results in stochastic partial differential equations is explained in \cite{Krylov-94}.
+See also \cite{Kr99, KN} and \cite{KKL22} for further results and recent developments on weighted estimates for equations and systems with bounded, measurable, and uniformly elliptic coefficients.
 To the best of our knowledge, Theorem \ref{thm0} is new when $\alpha\neq 0$.
 It is worth noting that the Dirichlet boundary condition is an effective boundary condition only when $\alpha<1$.
-For example, when $d=\alpha=1$, the equations \eqref{eq1.52} is equivalent to a 2D Laplace Poisson in the punctuated plane $\bR^2\setminus \{0\}$ with the zero boundary condition prescribed at the origin.
+For example, when $d=\alpha=1$, the equations \eqref{eq1.52} is equivalent to a 2D Poisson equation in the punctuated plane $\bR^2\setminus \{0\}$ with the zero boundary condition prescribed at the origin.
 It is well known that such boundary condition is negligible as the Brownian motion in 2D is null recurrent.